Skip to main content

 To provide sound, timely judgements and efficient court services in an environment where all stakeholders are valued.

-Morgan, Ray v Clerk of Court, Kingston & St. Andrew Parish Court Et al
+Ray Morgan V Clerk of Court, Kingston & St. Andrew Parish Court Et Al

 CONSTITUTIONAL LAW – ASSESSMENT OF DAMAGES FOR UNLAWFUL DETENTION OF 2,504 DAYS – FAILURE OF MACHINERY FOR TIMELY APPELLATE REVIEW – NO RECORD OF APPEAL PRODUCED - CLAIMANT SERVED SIX YEARS EIGHT MONTHS IN EXCESS OF SENTENCE AS A RESULT – DUE PROCESS RIGHTS BREACHED – PRIVY COUNCIL REMITS FOR REHEARING ON SENTENCE – TAPERED RATE – VINDICATORY DAMAGES AWARDED